ioccc-src/winner/1998/chaos/README.md

 	make chaos

 NOTE: Some systems do not implement `halfdelay()` in their `libcurses`.
-You might try compiling with -lncurses of you have that library.
+You might try compiling with -lncurses if you have that library.
 Or you can build this entry without the `halfdelay()` call by:

 	make chaos_nohalf